2019 Residency: Call for Applications

 The application period is now closed.
 Many thanks to everyone who applied!
 We will announce our 2019 artists-in-residence following the deliberations of the selection committee in early March.

 The Great Island Arts Co-operative (est. 2016) is a non-profit organization that facilitates a multi-disciplinary artist residency program on a remote island off the South Shore of Nova Scotia.
 We seek to create a community of artists who share skills and resources, learn from each other, and collectively empower one another in their creative practices.
-We seek to critically engage with our presence on unceded traditional Mi’kmaq territory, and we encourage non-indigenous artists in residence to do the same.
+We seek to critically engage with our presence on ancestral and unceded traditional Mi’kmaw territory, and we encourage non-indigenous artists in residence to do the same.

 We will have two sessions in 2019: the first from Saturday, June 1st through Friday, June 14th, and the second from Saturday, June 22nd through Friday, July 5th.
 Please indicate which session(s) work for you in your application.
 We are seeking proposals from individual artists or groups of two artists working in any medium (including but not limited to visual arts, performing arts, creative writing, film, etc.).